 What Is Personal Loan Deferment?

 A personal loan deferment is a temporary break from making your loan payments that has been approved by your lender.
 You contact your lender and explain the reason for your financial hardship.
 If the lender approves it, they allow you to halt payments for a set period of time.
 The idea is during the deferment period you’ll become financially secure enough to start loan payments on a regular schedule once again.
 Asking for a deferment is a much better option than failing to make loan payments.
 If you default on a personal loan, your credit score will take a big hit, making it more difficult to secure credit in the future.
 In addition, your lender might take you to court and try to garnish your wages.
-Or they might sell your debt to a collections agency.
+They may also sell your debt to a collections agency.

 Getting a Personal Loan Deferral